Home » For professionals

 For people that have been admitted to critical care, the below guidance for rehabilitation after critical illness may be helpful, alongside guidance for pulmonary rehabilitation.

-According to NICE’s rehabilitation after critical guidance, adults who were in critical care and at risk of long-term problems, should get on discharge:
+According to NICE’s rehabilitation after critical guidance, adults who were in critical care and at risk of long-term problems should get the following after being discharged:

-- review by a healthcare professional (2 to 3 months after leaving critical care) to talk about their recovery and identify any physical, cognitive and psychological issues
+- a review by a healthcare professional to talk about their recovery and identify any physical, cognitive and psychological issues.
+This should happen two to three months after the person has left critical care.

 Other relevant information